diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### HBase Clients: MapReduce
 HBase classes and utilities in the `org.apache.hadoop.hbase.mapreduce` package facilitate using HBase as a source and/or sink in MapReduce jobs.
 The **TableInputFormat** class makes splits on region boundaries so maps are handed a single region to work on.
 The **TableOutputFormat** will write the result of the reduce into HBase.

+PS:  In short,
+* getting from HBase
+    - TableInputFormat
+    - Mapper subclasses TableMapper, key is ImmutableByteWritable
+* storing to HBase
+    - TableOutputFormat
+    - Mapper merely outputs a list of PUT by context.write(null, PUT)
+    - no Reducer

 ```java
 public class SimpleRowCounter extends Configured implements Tool {
     static class RowCounterMapper extends TableMapper<ImmutableBytesWritable, Result> {